datacarpentry/semester-biology/materials/course-intro.md

 * Learning computing in a classroom that doesn't provide a supportive environment is awful
 * It's really important to me that this course provide a positive, inclusive, accessible, learning environment for everyone
 * If that is not the experience you are having for any reason, just let me know and I'll actively work to correct it.
+* There are two gender-inclusive restrooms available in the building where the course is taught:
+  * 1st floor in Room 124
+  * 3rd floor in Room 304

 ### First day demo